 PRIA file format standard will be used.
-Images will be in multi- page Group IV TIFF format.
-The COMPANY can work with an Electronic Recording Provider and COUNTY to provide additional fields (extensions) to the current PRIA standard.
+At this time, images will be in multi- page Group IV TIFF f ormat.
+The VENDOR can work with the COUNTY to provide additional fields (extensions) to the current PRIA standard.
+All documents shall have a 3" margin on the top of the first page.